Mhmd-Husseini/real-estate-client/README.md

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> We designed Lebanon RealEstate Insights using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Lebanon Real Estate Insights using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes
 | Landing Page  | Landing Page |  Properties Page |